techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-3-pages-components.md

     }
     }

-## How to create a page component in Ionic 4/Angular
+## How to Create a Page Component in Ionic 5/Angular

 You can create a page Ionic in two ways, without the CLI or using it the CLI page generator.